BehindTheMusicTree/audiometa/audiometa/CONTRIBUTING.md

 2. Create a `feature/` branch
 3. Run tests locally
 4. Open a Pull Request with a clear description
+   - GitHub will automatically use the PR template to guide you through the process
+   - Fill out all relevant sections in the template

 ## 📦 Environment Setup